Kevin A. Hinkley, J.D.

 Assistant Professor of Political Science; Director, Pre-Law Advisement Program

 - Send Email

 Prof. Hinkley is a graduate of Niagara University and Harvard Law School.
-Prof. Hinkley currently serves as Visiting Professor of Political Science and University Pre-Law Advisor.
-Beginning in fall 2020, he will also serve as a Faculty Advisor for the Justice Houses Living-Learning Community.
+Prof. Hinkley is an Assistant Professor of Political Science and Director of the University's Pre-Law Advisement Program.
+Hinkley also serves as a Faculty Advisor for the Justice Houses Living-Learning Community.

 Previously, Hinkley served as Niagara University's General Counsel from 2017 to 2019.
 In that role, Hinkley was the senior official responsible for managing the University's legal affairs, providing legal counsel to the Board of Trustees, the President, and senior staff, overseeing litigation, and developing legal advice for all sectors of the University.

 Before his appointment as General Counsel, Prof. Hinkley spent more than two years as a member of Niagara's faculty, serving as an Instructor and Senior Lecturer in the Departments of Political Science and Criminology and Criminal Justice, and in the University's Writing 100 Program.